Nequo/Pop-plasma-theme/README.md

 - Disable the box saying "Apply colors to non-QT applications from the color settings.
 This will help with menus being unreadable.
 - Use along the pop-gtk-theme for a consistent look
+- Use the Arc-Color desktop theme which matches plasma colors to the desktop theme.
+It comes installed with the arc-kde package.